williamyang1991/DualStyleGAN/README.md

 Take the cartoon dataset for example, run
 > python destylize.py --style cartoon --model_name fintune-000600.pt --batch 1 --iter 300

-The intrisic style codes are saved in `./checkpoint/cartoon/instyle_code.npy`.
+The intrinsic and extrinsic style codes are saved in `./checkpoint/cartoon/instyle_code.npy` and `./checkpoint/cartoon/exstyle_code.npy`, respectively.
 Intermediate results are saved in `./log/cartoon/destylization/`.
 To speed up destylization, set `--batch` to large value like 16.
 For styles severely different from real faces, set `--truncation` to small value like 0.5 to make the results more photo-realistic.